paazmaya/grunt-image-profile/README.md

 EXIF data

+#### options.save
+Type: `Array`

+Example: `[ 'exif', 'iptc' ]`

+Read the given profiles from the source images and write them to text files that have same name and location as the source image, while the suffix is determined by the given profile type.

 ### Usage Examples

 Please note that while most of the examples have empty `options` object, nothing will be written